BMW eyes U.S. production hike in push for sales record

 BMW reiterated its aim to achieve a significant rise in sales volume in 2014 to 2 million or more, after it delivered a record 1.96 million cars in 2013.

-“We expect group profit before tax to rise significantly in the current year, despite ongoing volatile business conditions,” Reithofer said, adding that the margin targets for the automotive division remain unchanged.
+“We expect group profit before tax to rise significantly in the current year, despite ongoing volatile business conditions,” Reithofer said.

-BMW said it expects spending on research and development to be closer to 5 percent and 5.5 percent of group revenue between 2014 and 2016, compared with around 6.3 percent in 2013.

-Profit will rise because BMW will save costs by producing most of its cars using two common architectures, a front-wheel drive and a rear-wheel drive version, Reithofer said.

 Chief Financial Officer Friedrich Eichiner later said a “significant rise” meant “somewhere in the range of a high single-digit and a double-digit amount.”

-Last week, BMW reported a 1.4 percent rise in full year pretax profit to 7.91 billion euros.
+Last week, BMW reported its automotive division’s fourth-quarter earnings before interest and tax (EBIT) dropped 14 percent to 1.77 billion euros ($2.46 billion), beating analyst expectations of 1.68 billion euros.

-The forecasts for 2014 are based on the assumption that political and economic conditions remain stable and on a steady recovery in European markets, BMW said.
+The forecasts are based on the assumption that political and economic conditions remain stable and on a steady recovery in European markets, BMW said.

 BMW expects significant growth in markets outside Europe including high single-digit growth in North America and low double-digit growth in China.